A collection of my memoirs, reflections, and learnings from my teaching days is filed here.

 1. How much time do these teachers have to teach?
-Teachers in municipal schools are part-time clerks: the very efficient system requires them to date parents of all students inside classroom multiple times a year: spending January distributing funds for uniforms, April for books, once for girl child scholarships, once for SC/ST/OBC/Minority scholarship, once for stationery, and oh, it does not end.
-During these rituals, little kids, depending on their hyperactivity levels, make a good use of time to put their neglected childhood up on display.
+Teachers in municipal schools are part-time clerks: the system requires them to meet parents of all students inside classroom multiple times a year, spending January distributing funds for uniforms, April for books, once for girl child scholarships, once for SC/ST/OBC/Minority scholarship, once for stationery, and oh, it does not end.
+During these rituals, little kids, depending on their hyperactivity levels, make good use of time to put their neglected childhood up on display.
 Teaching ends up being a nice escape from an otherwise highly clerical job: signatures, stamp pads, registers, and cash.

 2. How many students do these teachers teach?
 Student–teacher ratio is a big problem in our country.
 It ends up being a cultural problem: a teacher with fifty kids tends to lose her grasp on the children who need her the most, leading to a widespread national culture where we teach the brightest and ignore the weakest.
 Much like our socio-economic scenario, the rich get richer, and the poor get poorer: the weak ones find solace in violence and dreamland.

 3. What is good education?
-Most municipal schools in Delhi consider this as an accurate definition of a good education; hold your breath, my dear reader: “a quiet classroom”.
+Most municipal schools in Delhi consider “a quiet classroom” an accurate definition of good education.
 A principal who walks around the school is likely to be looking for quiet classrooms and angry teachers instead of busy classrooms and teaching teachers.
 Such medieval expectations are again a socio-cultural problem.
 We, as a society, have been conditioned to believe:

 - 1) good education is being able to score good marks,